oVirt/ovirt-site/source/develop/release-management/features/virt/high-performance-vm.html.md

  - The automatic IO thread pinning will be done by pinning to CPUs (of the pinned NUMA node) that are responsible for the IO in the host, or alternatively pinned to CPU#0 as this is typically the one.

- - The first two CPUs per NUMA node will be reserved for IO+emulator threads.
+ - The first two CPUs per NUMA node will be reserved for IO+Emulator threads.
 The default value will be set to "0,1".
 Such configuration would imply that two CPUs, 0th and 1st in each NUMA node, will be used for IO + Emulator thread pinning for each High Performance VM.

 	If all VM's CPUs fit to one NUMA node of the host, then those first two CPUs are reserved for emulator + IO pinning and the rest will be used for vCPU pinning.

  - Additional logic is required to avoid wasting CPUs for large single High Performance VMs that span more then one NUMA node.
 For such VMs, the engine will find the most pinned NUMA node (i.e. the NUMA node that most vCPUs are pinned to), pins the IO and emulator to the first two CPUs of that NUMA node and leaves the next pinned NUMA node(s) to be used for vCPU pinning only.

- - In case both lists of CPUs pinned to vCPUs and CPUs pinned to IO+emulator threads are overlapping, a warning will be displayed in the log and the user will be asked to set it.
+ - In case the list of CPUs pinned to vCPUs and the list of CPUs pinned to IO+emulator threads are overlapping, a warning will be displayed in the log and the user will be asked to fix it.

  - Note that Pools are not supporting IO+Emulator threads pinning (since NUMA pinning is not supported for Pools, see "Enable virtual NUMA and set NUMA pinning topology" section for details).

 #### **Enable CPU cache layer 3**
 This is a new configuration setting added for oVirt 4.2.

 This configuration option in not displayed in UI and no settings are required for it.
 It is supported by libvirt since version 3.3.0 and therefore in case of running High Performance VM on a pinned host with libvirt installed version <  3.3.0, this option will be automatically disabled.